jedgroev/data_management_2020/program.md

  4.7 From locations to trajectories and home ranges
  4.8 Integrating spatial ancillary information
  4.9 Data quality: how to detect and manage outliers
- 4.10 Data export
- 4.11 Backup and restore of the db created in Section 2
- 4.12 Recap exercises
+ 4.10 Recap exercises
- 4.13 Raster Data in PostGIS (demo)
+ 4.11 Raster Data in PostGIS (demo)
- 4.14 Functions and triggers (supplementary material)
+ 4.12 Functions and triggers (supplementary material)

 ---